 Companies are still not sure about which tools or strategies to implement to store and share information.

-They need to have an understanding of the security posture and the controls they have in place.
+They need to have an understanding of the security posture and follow the best practices for remote working at the workplace.
 It is important to make sure the endpoint has the right security so that attackers can’t steal the information from there.

 In this situation, organizations need to apply secure file sync and share technologies which will enable the employees at remote work to access and transfer data in a way that is both safe and secure.